-Caution If eye bolts are used for lifting a motor, be sure they are securely tightened.
-The lifting direc should not exceed a 20 $^{\circ}$ angle from the shank of the eye bolt or lifting lug.
+If eye bolts are used for lifting a motor, be sure they are securely tightened.
+The lifting direc should not exceed a 20 $^\circ$ angle from the shank of the eye bolt or lifting lug.
 Excessive lifting angles can cause damage.
+To prevent equipment damage, be sure that the electrical service is not capable of delivering more than the maximum motor rated amps listed on the rating plate.
 The lifting direction

-To prevent equipment damage, be sure that the electrical service is not capable of delivering more than the maximum motor rated amps listed on the rating plate.

-If you have any questions or are uncertain about any statement or procedure, or if you require additional information please contact your Baldor distributor or an Authorized Baldor Service Center.
 If a HI POT test (High Potential Insulation test) must be performed, follow the precautions and procedure in NEMA MG1 and MG2 standards to avoid equipment damage.

 Each Baldor Electric Motor is thoroughly tested at the factory and carefully packaged for shipment. you receive your motor, there are several things you should do immediately.
-When commercial carrier that delivered Observe the condition of the shipping container and report any damage immediately to the your motor.
+If you have any questions or are uncertain about any statement or procedure, or if you require additional information please contact your Baldor distributor or an Authorized Baldor Service Center.
+When